artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 series: React Native at Artsy
 ---

 Getting to grips with the entire JavaScript ecosystem is a tough job when you're getting started.
 Coming from the native mobile space, there's a lot to learn.
 I've spent a lot of time in the environment now, and can distill so you can grok, then dig into places when you choose.
+This post is semi-opinionated, with links for further reading so you can get a different perspective too.

-This post will try to provide a glossary around the tools that are being used inside a React Native project, as well as some code examples.
+This post focus specifically on the JavaScript tooling around React Native projects, but is applicable to all JavaScript projects.

 <!-- more -->